bigspawn/SortMP3Files/README.md

 # SortMP3Files

-App to sort your mp3 file by tags.
+App with GUI for structuring mp3 files by tag.

+Moves files to a structured directory: 'Artist'/'Year Album'/'## Track_title'.mp3